 Today we had a lunch meeting with Salomao Manica (ICT Policy Commission), Laureno Chemane (ICT Policy Commission), Aeneas Chuma (DRR) and Violet Kakyomya (PO).

 Salomao started by explaining the reasons as to why they would rather not hold a meeting with 8 countries (one powerful being the issue of country selection, the second the issue of impact at the continental level).

-We all agreed with having instead a full Africa meeting.
-Given the existing schedule of events it was suggested that the workshop be held between 18 and 20 August in Maputo.
-A new international conference facility is now operating and will be used for the upcoming AU meeting in July.
+We all agreed to have a full Africa meeting instead.
+Given the existing schedule of events, it was suggested that the workshop be held between 18 and 20 August in Maputo.
+A new international conference facility is now operating and used for the upcoming AU meeting in July.

 The idea is to now invite government and non-gov representatives to the meeting.
-Salomao was specially keen in including civil society in
+Salomao was especially keen on including civil society in the

 Back to Office Report

 Garry Garriott, SURF Panam�, and I visited the country at the request of the CO who recently signed an MoU with INDOTEL, the Dominican telecom regulator.
 The main purpose of the mission was to kick start the process for the elaboration and finalisation of a national ICT for development strategy.